-Looking Ahead: both short- and long-term adaptations are in the works
+Looking ahead of the Covid-19 pandemic: both short- and long-term adaptations are in the works

 Some measures, like limiting elevator occupancy, are short-term adjustments that will likely fade away over time.
 In some buildings that have returned to work in Asia, where masks were common prior to the pandemic, it’s reported that people are packing into elevators, though still wearing face coverings and refraining from speaking.

 As we become more conscious of avoiding frequently touched surfaces, touchless modes of entry will displace traditional card swiping.
 Many updated solutions leverage existing mobile phones and their Bluetooth, Wifi, and LTE capabilities to enable access.
 As more organizations adopt these solutions, the dependence on internet and telecommunication networks will continue to increase, potentially accelerating the ubiquity of publicly available internet.